Peter-512/peter-dx/README.md

 ## Debugging

-Svelte inspector has been added to the config, so just hit command + shift to enable it and jump directly to the code of the respective components.
+Svelte inspector has been added to the config, so just hit hyper (command + option + control + shift) + S to enable it and jump directly to the code of the respective components.

 ## Styling and component library

 [Tailwind](https://tailwindcss.com/) is used for styling and [shadcn-svelte](https://www.shadcn-svelte.com/docs) for the component library.
 Installed components can be found [here](src/lib/components/ui/).

 ## Issue tracking